eden-network/docs/docs/eden-rpc/speed-rpc.md

 title: Speed RPC
 ---

-Eden Speed RPC features multiple RPCs endpoints throughout the world, each of them publicly accessible, meaning that a typical transaction using Eden Speed RPC will be propagated faster than competing RPCs.
+Eden Speed RPC offers endpoints in three major global locations, reducing the distance between transaction origin and RPC location.
+Users can reduce their first-hop latency and use Eden Network’s speed-optimized global infrastructure for transaction propagation.

 ## Using Speed RPC